arielperez82/arielperez.io/public/cv/Ariel_Perez_Resume_2025.md

 Led a high-performing engineering team in building real-time data pipelines, consuming over 100 GB of data per day from hundreds of customers.

-- Cut down the average lead time for data-intensive features from 3 months to two weeks, 6Xd product releases, 10Xd deployment frequency, and reduced incidents from dozens to single-digits per quarter.
+- Reduced lead time for data-intensive features from 3 months to two weeks, increased product releases sixfold, enhanced deployment frequency tenfold, and decreased incidents to single-digits per quarter
 - Re-platformed the big-data analytics infrastructure, migrating 100s of TBs of data to a real-time streaming data platform in under a year, saving over $1.2M annually in licensing and operational costs, while accelerating innovation and delivery.
 - Recognized and promoted team members to Director-level roles, fostered a culture of autonomy and self-organization, and closely collaborated with Product leadership to create a compelling long-term Product strategy, mission, and vision.